punnam14/product-recommendation-engine/README.md

 ### Sample Dataset

-I've provided a sample product catalog (`products.json`) that contains 50 products across various categories.
+The sample product catalog (`products.json`) contains 50 products across various categories.
 Each product has the following structure:

 ```json
 {